thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 ## What is Continuous Integration

-> Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily -- leading to multiple integrations per day.
+> Continuous Integration is a software development practise where members of a team integrate their work frequently, usually, each person integrates at least daily -- leading to multiple integrations per day.
 Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.
 >
 > -- Martin Fowler, [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html)